memetaverseproject/unity-renderer/docs/how-to-connect-with-play-decentraland-org.md

-# How to connect the Editor with play.decentraland.org
+# How to connect the Editor with play.memetaverse.club

 ## Reason

-https://play.decentraland.org only allow you to use WebSocket with SSL (wss) for security reasons, and because the WebSocket Server is hosted in the Unity Editor, we're creating self-certificate localhost each time we open Unity.
+https://play.memetaverse.club only allow you to use WebSocket with SSL (wss) for security reasons, and because the WebSocket Server is hosted in the Unity Editor, we're creating self-certificate localhost each time we open Unity.

 For that reason, that certificate is not accepted by the WebBrowser, so we need to change a setting in the WebBrowser in order to accept the localhost self-certificate sign.